lucas-yyy000/mpc_imitation_learning/README.md

 and [Tao Chen's repo](https://github.com/taochenshh/easyrl)

 ## Installation ##
-After creating a python virtual environment with python 3.8, run `python install .` inside the cloned folder [Tao Chen's repo](https://github.com/taochenshh/easyrl) Note that it might generate errors `ERROR: Failed building wheel for gputil`, that's okay for us.
+After creating a python virtual environment with python 3.8, run `python setup.py install` inside the cloned folder [Tao Chen's repo](https://github.com/taochenshh/easyrl) Note that it might generate errors `ERROR: Failed building wheel for gputil`, that's okay for us.
 Then you can work through the example in [bc_trainer](https://github.com/lucas-yyy000/mpc_imitation_learning/blob/main/bc_trainer.ipynb) to get an idea of the workflow.